netliferesearch/promptfinder/docs/analytics-privacy-policy.md

-# PromptFinder Analytics Privacy Policy
+# DesignPrompts Analytics Privacy Policy

 ## Analytics Data Collection

-PromptFinder uses Google Analytics 4 (GA4) to collect anonymous usage data to improve the extension's functionality and user experience.
+DesignPrompts uses Google Analytics 4 (GA4) to collect anonymous usage data to improve the extension's functionality and user experience.
 We are committed to protecting your privacy while gathering insights that help us make the extension better.

 ## What Data We Collect